pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/github-app.md

 ### Configure Git Push-to-Deploy with Pulumi Deployments

-If you would like to set up a `git push`-to-deploy workflow using the newly released Pulumi Deployments) feature, then the [Pulumi Deployments documentation](/docs/intro/pulumi-service/deployments) after installing the Pulumi GitHub App.
+If you would like to set up a `git push`-to-deploy workflow using the newly released Pulumi Deployments) feature, consult the [Pulumi Deployments documentation](/docs/intro/pulumi-service/deployments) after installing the Pulumi GitHub App.
 During the preview period, you must [request access](/product/pulumi-deployments) in order to use this feature.

 ## CI Integration